 Exams (80 percent of grade).
 There will be four exams.
 Each exam can consist of multiple-choice, true/false, and short-answer questions.
+You must bring a Scantron (Form 882-E) with you to the exam.
 Note that each exam must be taken and there will be no dropping of the lowest score.